yinyangsammy/snapshot-location-assessment/README.md

 **Using automated testing to test code has several advantages over manual testing:**

-* Quicker - Multiple tests can be run against a project in a short space of time.
+* Quicker - Multiple tests can be run on the same piece of code concurrently, and in a short space of time.

 * More Holistic - The ability to very quickly establish how the site will perform as a whole.

 * More Exact - The ability to find more bugs, including unknown bugs.

-* More Accurate - Less room for human error -- tests are only as good as the tester(s), and can therefore end up being purely decorative
+* More Accurate - Less room for human error -- tests are only as good as the tester(s), and can therefore end up being purely decorative.

 * More Honest - aka less prone to manipulation or corruption.